open-learning/git4ol/README.md

 Keep resolving conflicts and applying changes until the end of the rebase is reached.

 Once the rebase is completed your new lesson is ready to be publieshed!
-From here it's the same as when authoring a new lesson, basically:
+From here it's the same as when authoring a new lesson:

+> **note**
+>
+> Note that the new version is `0.0.1` since we are publishing a *fix* version of `0.0.0`.

 - `git tag markdown@0.0.1`
 - `git checkout master` and `git branch -D markdown`
 - `git update-ref refs/markdown@0.0.1/step/{step} {commit}`
 - `git push origin refs/tags/markdown@0.0.1 refs/markdown@0.0.1/*`

-> **note**
->
-> Note that the new version is `0.0.1` since we are publishing a *fix* version of `0.0.0`.

 ## Studying